New

 12. First Aid Kit (very important)

-Mythathedhut Travel Tip Make sure your rental vehicle has full insurance plus window and tire insurance, which is separate.
-Also, make sure that taxes are included in the price and that you have unlimited kilometres.
+Mythathedhut Travel Tip: Make sure your rental vehicle has full insurance plus separate window and tire insurance.
+Also, make sure taxes are included in the price and that you have unlimited kilometres.

 Accommodations